Ashmaawyy/Data-Modeling-with-Postgres/README.md

 ## The Data Model used in this project is a Relational Model

-### In order to install required packages type in your terminal: pip install -r requirements.txt
+### In order to install required packages type the following command in your terminal

+> pip install -r requirements.txt

 ### The steps taken to build this project